Peel Estuary and Mandurah - Observations

 A waste of electricity for needless lighting too

 Note in the photo too that the lights beneath the shades are on, as are the two tall floodlights that can be seen in this photo.
-There were about 40 of each types of lights in the shopping centre.
+There were about 40 of each types of lights in the shopping centre car park.
 So far as I have been able to tell all were left on 24 hours a day.
 The shopping centre is open only from 8am to 6pm most days (Sundays 10am to 5pm, plus to 9pm on Thursdays) so outdoor lighting would only be necessary Thursday evenings and evenings in winter.
-On 2022/09/18 I emailed Prime West telling them about the lights being on all the time; I had not received a response by the 12th October.
+On 2022/09/18 I emailed Prime West telling them about the lights being on all the time; I didn't ever receive a response.

 A letter to the editor and a result